Stacked glass payment cards with an Ft symbol, Parliament building silhouette, and Hungarian flag

 Card Issuers Serving Hungary

 EEA-native issuers are fully available through MiCA passporting.
-Plutus resonates with Budapest's subscription-heavy tech workers.
+Plutus fits Budapest's subscription-heavy tech workers.
 Gnosis Pay serves the Ethereum developer community.
 Bitpanda (Vienna-based, 1% flat cashback) has particular affinity with Hungary given the geographic proximity and cultural ties between Budapest and Vienna.

 Ready brings Starknet self-custody at 0.5-3% STRK.
 Wirex offers up to 8% at higher tiers.
 Bleap adds EEA-focused account abstraction.